MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 In addition to the above requirements, we restrict each subject base type to defining a single index syntax method for immutable references and a single index syntax method for mutable references.
-For example, you may not define a specialized version for a polymorphic type:
+For example, you cannot define a specialized version for a polymorphic type:

 ```move
 #[syntax(index)]